-2026 Awards of Excellence: Now Accepting Applications!
+2026 Awards of Excellence: Applications Now Closed

 These awards are given to students who demonstrate good character, balanced achievement, and outstanding commitment to the community.
 Eligible students are graduating high school seniors who have a parent who is a first responder, paid or non paid, that works in Douglas, Sarpy, Cass, Washington and Pottawattamie Counties in Nebraska and Iowa.
 Read below for more details on the program.